The Undergraduate Program

 The Penn Sociology Undergraduate Program seeks to provide students with an understanding of social structure and how individuals' experiences are related to that structure.
 Penn Sociology offers our top-ranked major, three minors, comprehensive advising, extensive interdisciplinary collaboration, and significant research and independent study opportunities.
 Our program fosters a community that provides space for our majors and minors to grow academically and professionally, contributing to the College of Arts & Science’s goal of “providing the best liberal arts education available at any research university in the world.”

-The study of sociology provides a critical understanding of the organization of social groups from families, friendship circles, and neighborhood communities to political parties, nations and entire societies.
-Sociology attempts to identify and explain patterns of social life and human behavior by emphasizing how large-scale social phenomena like racial inequality, globalization and cultural change impact the everyday experiences of individuals, and vice versa.
-Sociology also introduces students to the conceptual and methodological tools of social science research, including ethnography, social statistics, network analysis and demographic methods.
-It provides a background for careers in law, management, journalism and media, criminology, medicine, education, and applied social research.
+We help students identify and explain patterns of social life and human behavior by emphasizing how large-scale social phenomena (such as class, race and gender inequality) affect the everyday experiences of individuals, and vice versa.
+While doing so, our program also introduces students to the conceptual and methodological tools of social science research, including ethnography, social statistics, and demographic methods.

 Our major prepares students for careers in fields such as law, medicine and health care, marketing, education, scholarly and applied social research, social work, demography, journalism and media, management in the public and private sectors, administration, and government.

 Naz Ozbek, Class of 2014 Sociology Major

 For further program information, visit the links in the left-hand menu, or contact the Undergraduate Program Manager Marcus T. Wright.